josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## February 2, 2018A JMJ: Robotcomm send/receive message stress tests pass for more complex cases
+Can successfully send 100,000 messages, with 10 threads and random delays and drops.
+The max rate of submission on my Elitebook seems to be about 5000 per second - this is less than 1/10th the rate of the Java version - which can handle about 100,000 messages per second.
+Nevertheless, this is a great state of affairs as it is testing all the most complex library usage including concurrent executors, timers and concurrent data structures.

+There is an issue (perhaps a testk issue) that if the rate of message submission is set to too high AND there are too many messages (>  	, that the test quits early and complains that some messages did not go through.
+This does not reproduce if the rate is kept below 5000/second.
+For reference, on my Elitebook, sending 20K messages at a rate of 10K/sec works, but it fails if the rate is bumped up to 20K/sec.
+Sending 50K at 10K/sec also fails.

+This failure persists even if `TestHarness.submitMessages` waits for much longer before calling `finalSendMessageValidation` - so this issue needs to be investigated.

 ## February 2, 2018A JMJ: Milestone.
 Robotcomm send/receive message stress tests pass for basic cases
 Successfully sent and received 10,000 messages over the mock transport with 'trivial' settings